HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 It also takes an entire village to put on a show.
 Ours is growing…

-Dori Appel is an award-winning playwright, poet, and fiction writer.
+DORI APPEL is an award-winning playwright, poet, and fiction writer.
 More than a dozen full-length plays, plus many one-acts, shorts, and monologues have been staged as full productions or readings in the U.S., Canada, and Australia.
 Several have also received awards, including the Oregon Book Award in Drama in 1998, 1999, and 2001.

 Girl Talk and Hot Flashes, both co-authored with Carolyn Myers, are published by Samuel French, and a number of monologues are included in anthologies.
 Dori's collection of poems, Another Rude Awakening, is forthcoming from Cherry Grove Collections in 2008.

 Dori’s play, Treasure Hunt, was performed on the sidewalk in AJS III, and we were thrilled to have her here from the State of Washington to see the show.
+Her monologue, BALANCE, was part of She Speaks 2011.

-Shirley Barrie is a playwright from who has received two Chalmers Awards and a Dora Award for her work.
+SHIRLEY BARRIE is a playwright from who has received two Chalmers Awards and a Dora Award for her work.
 Her newest play, Beautiful Lady, Tell Me…, a vaudeville musical murder mystery, will be produced at 4th Line Theatre, Millbrook in August, 2007.
 Other recent productions: the award winning one-act, Revelation (Alumnae New Ideas, Toronto Fringe), Possession (Alumnae New Ideas) and two new adaptations of old tales: Hansel and Gretel (Geordie Theatre) and The Girl in the Flower Basket (Japanese Folklore Theatre Productions).
 She was in South Africa for much of 2005/06 working as Senior Story Editor on Jozi-H (short for Johannesburg Hospital) , a 13 x one-hour TV medical drama series broadcast on CBC TV in Canada and SABC in South Africa.
 Shirley was a co-founder of the Tricycle Theatre in London, England and of Straight Stitching Productions in Toronto.

-Brianna’s Quest ~ (Act: I Scenes I&II), was read for She Speaks 2007.
+BRIANNA’S QUEST (Act: I Scenes I&II), was read for She Speaks 2007.

+MENY BERIRO was born in Gibraltar and raised in Queens, New York.
+He studied playwriting at PLAYWRIGHT’S HORIZONS THEATRE SCHOOL.
 His works include Grosso Is In Jail (presented at the Samuel French Short play Festival in 2005), A Love of Music (Creative Mechanics Stage This!
 Semi-Finalist 2005), Climbing the Unisphere (public reading October 2006 at Queens Theatre in the Park) and Twenty Broken Legs (staged reading by Mid Life Productions, March 2006).

 Most recently his monologue, Worn, was presented by This Woman’s Work Theatre Co. in January, 2007, and in February 2007, The National Anthem of Mercury was presented by EndTimes Productions.

-Meny’s play, Shock, was performed in a make-shift art gallery in AJS II.
+Meny’s play, SHOCK, was performed in a make-shift art gallery in AJS II.

-William Borden's plays have won over 100 national playwriting competitions and have had over 300 productions, at Actors Theatre of Louisville and in New York, Los Angeles, India, South Africa, Spain, Canada, Germany, Norway, and elsewhere.
+WILLIAM BOLDEN’s plays have won over 100 national playwriting competitions and have had over 300 productions, at Actors Theatre of Louisville and in New York, Los Angeles, India, South Africa, Spain, Canada, Germany, Norway, and elsewhere.
 The film adaptation of his play, The Last Prostitute, starring Sonia Braga and produced by Universal Studios, was shown on Lifetime Television and in Europe.
 His play Reunion, retitled I Remember You Now and starring Deborah Harry, was filmed for theatrical release by Darinka Productions and has been shown in New York, Paris, London, Croatia, Romania, and Wales.
 His plays have been published in Scenes and Monologues from the Best New International Plays, The Best Stage Scenes 1998, The Best Ten-Minute Plays 2007, The Playwrights' Center Monologues for Women, and many other anthologies.
 His novel, Dancing with Bears, is forthcoming from Livingston Press.
-His novel Superstoe, first published in the U.S. by Harper & Row and in England by Victor Gollancz, was reissued by Orloff Press.
+His novel, Superstoe, was first published in the U.S. by Harper & Row and in England by Victor Gollancz, was reissued by Orloff Press.
 A Core Alumnus Playwright at The Playwrights' Center in Minneapolis, he is a member of PEN, The Dramatists Guild, ASCAP, and the Authors Guild.
-William’s Website

 William’s play, QUARKS, was performed in AJS IV, in the Rum Runner.

-As a freelance writer, Michael Burgan has written more than 100 non-fiction books for kids.
+As a freelance writer, MICHAEL BURGAN has written more than 100 non-fiction books for kids.
 He studied playwriting for one year in Emerson College's MFA writing program and is currently a network playwright with Chicago Dramatists and a member of the Dramatists Guild and the Playwriting Center.
 Credits include:

 Alternate selection, 1999 Samuel French Off-Off Broadway Short Play Festival (GIGO)